MOA-2020-BLG-135Lb: A New Neptune-class Planet for the Extended MOA-II Exoplanet Microlens Statistical Analysis: Light-curve Models

 Following the suggestion of the KMTNet collaboration, we remove the KMTNet data from the analysis, as explained in Section~\ref{sec:data_photometry}, and we attempt to fit binary source models to our data.
-We use the method described in \citet{bennett2018first} to look for, first, solutions with binary-source single-lens (1L2S) and, then, with binary-source binary-lens (2L2S) models.
+We use a similar method to the one described in \citet{bennett2018first} to look for solutions with binary sources.
+First, we search for solutions within binary-source single-lens (1L2S) models and, then, within binary-source binary-lens (2L2S) models.
+The 1L2S models are obtained with the same code used for the 2L2S models, but with the mass of one of the lenses set to 0.
 For easier comparison, we refer to the Point-Source Point-Lens (PSPL) model as PSPL/1L1S, the best-fit model as 2L1S $s>1$, and its degenerate model as 2L1S $s<1$ (Section~\ref{sec:lightcurve_2l1s}).

 The \citet{bennett2018first} method allows us to add a second source with different brightness and color from the first source.
 We find the best-fit for the 1L2S model to have a fit $\chi^2 = 14862.24 $, with a lens-source proper motion of $\mu_{\mathrm{rel,G}} = 0.44 \pm 0.05 \mathrm{\;mas\;yr^{-1}}$, which is unusually small.
 With $\Delta \chi_\mathrm{1L2S-2L1S}^2 = 42.53 $ and a small relative proper motion, our results indicate a strong preference toward the 2L1S $s>1$ model.
 Therefore, the 1L2S model is ruled out because it suggests that a model with a second source and only one lens reduces the quality of the fitting to the data.